Generic Name: estradiol vaginal (ES tra DYE ole VA jin ul (LO kul))

 Estradiol may increase your risk of developing a condition that may lead to uterine cancer.
 Report any unusual vaginal bleeding right away.

-Using Estring can increase your risk of blood clots, stroke, or heart attack.
+Using Estring can increase your risk of blood clots, stroke, or heart attack, or cancer of the breast, uterus, or ovaries.
 Estradiol should not be used to prevent heart disease, stroke, or dementia.
-Long-term use may increase your risk of cancer of the breast, uterus, or ovaries.

 Before taking this medicine